 Finding an estate or farm that suits your needs can take months or even years and can be a daunting and challenging prospect.
 Buying such a property is a hugely significant and expensive undertaking, and it is extraordinary that the majority of buyers, while taking legal advice, fail to take independent property or strategic advice, relying on the selling agent, who is of course acting for the seller.

 Galbraith recently advised a private buyer on the purchase of two neighbouring properties in the Highlands and having endured six months of negotiations, the buyer observed that they would not have had the resolve to continue without the expert advice provided each step of the way.
-Anna comments:
+Emma comments:

 At the time our client was unsure how to acquire both properties simultaneously, or what price they would have to pay to achieve that.
 There were many complexities to negotiate along the way due to the nature of the estate which comprised a mix of elements including sport, forestry, buildings and farmland, and we were able to advise on all aspects of the purchase providing reassurance that the price paid was reasonable.

 On another recent deal Galbraith acted for overseas clients who sought advice just moments before they had agreed a deal to buy an estate.
 The purchase was later completed at a figure 1.5 million less than was on the table' at the point they sought help.
 A number of issues were also resolved that might very well have caused problems for the buyer in the future.
-Anna continues:
+Emma continues: